 C. New approach 3: mutual control systems

 1. The OECD has been working with its Member States on enforcement for many years.
 Enforcement is the “dark art” of today’s regulatory system.
-Hardly any field on the matrix of jurisdictions listed horizontally and sectors listed vertically, disposes of sufficient enforcement.
-The lacking enforcement makes things unfair for compliant operators.
+Hardly any field on the matrix of jurisdictions listed horizontally and sectors listed vertically disposes of sufficient enforcement of product legislation.
+Lacking enforcement makes things unfair for compliant operators.
 They have a competitive disadvantage when compared to non-compliant operators.

-3. Hence it is time to think of enforcement in another way, beyond that of the 19th century doctrine, “The state shall ensure that …”.
+3. Hence it is time to think of enforcement of product legislation in another way, beyond that of the 19th century doctrine, “The state shall ensure that …”.
 A way-out of this impasse is to consider establishing a system in which various actors execute effective control on each other, without the predominant role of administrations.
-Evidently, one would build in enforcement via third parties.
+Evidently, one would build in the enforcement of product legislation via third parties.